Do you struggle with your scientific writing?

 During her PostDoc period she has acquired further qualification as a writing consultant specializing in scientific writing in English as a second language.

-Since 2017, she has been working as a freelance trainer in scientific writing & publishing, giving workshops, leading writing groups, and providing individual writing support as a coach & consultant.
+Since 2017, she has been working as a freelance trainer for scientific writing & publishing, giving workshops, leading writing groups, and providing individual writing support as a coach & consultant.

 I was blown away by a free lecture during which I realized I needed this course.
 I expected help to structure and facilitate the writing of scientific articles and increase my productivity.
 But I got much more than that: every day writing habit, laboratory notebook, time management… Thank you, your work needs to be continued!